First Nucleon Gluon PDF from Large Momentum Effective Theory: Numerical Results and Discussions

-We connect an interpolation of the short distance lattice matrix elements and the large-$\nu$ extrapolation at longer distances to compute the Fourier transformation of the matrix elements, which defines the quasi-PDF.
-We the apply the light-cone matching defined in Eqs.~\ref{eq:mtcheq} and \ref{eq:kernel} to obtain the light-front PDF.
-Figure.~\ref{fig:qPDF-PDF-comp} shows the results for the quasi- and light-front-PDFs with the regions with $\frac{\Lambda_\text{QCD}}{P_zx(1-x)} \gtrsim 1$, where LaMET matching breaks down, grayed out.
-Focusing first on the quasi-PDF in green, we see that there is significant negativity in the quasi-PDF which was also seen in our previous estimation in Ref.~\cite{Good:2024iur}.
-We also see oscillatory behavior in the errors on the quasi-PDF, which is likely due to the fairly large range in the decay rates found in our large-$\nu$ extrapolation.
+We can connect an interpolation of the short distance lattice matrix elements and the large-$\nu$ extrapolation at longer distances to compute the Fourier transformation of the matrix elements, which defines the quasi-PDF.
+We apply the light-front matching defined in Eqs.~\ref{eq:mtcheq} and \ref{eq:kernel} to obtain the light-front PDF.
+As an example of the other end of the spectrum of our statistical precision, Fig.~\ref{fig:qPDF-PDF-comp} shows the results for the quasi- and light-front-PDFs for the light nucleon with HYP5 smearing, with the regions with $\frac{\Lambda_\text{QCD}}{P_zx(1-x)} \gtrsim 1$, where LaMET matching breaks down, grayed out.
+We use $\Lambda_\text{QCD} = 300$ MeV as a conservative estimate.
+Focusing first on the quasi-PDF in green, we see that there is some negativity in the quasi-PDF which was also seen in our previous estimation in Ref.~\cite{Good:2024iur}.
+We also see pinch points in the errors on the quasi-PDF, which is likely due to the fairly large range in the decay rates found in our large-$\nu$ extrapolation.
+This is most significant for the HYP5 light nucleon, which we show here.
 A nice feature is that the quasi-PDF is very well convergent to 0 as $x \rightarrow 1$.
 Comparing the light-front- and quasi-PDFs, we can see that the matching has a significant effect on the PDFs.
-This seems to be larger than what is often seen in the quark PDFs, but this is can be partially accounted for due to the difference in the factors $C_F = 4/3$ and $C_A = 3$ in front of the NLO term in the matching for the quark and gluon PDFs respectively.
-The negative portion of the quasi-PDF is mostly removed by the matching, with the light-front PDF having a slightly negative central value from $x \gtrsim 0.6$, which is mostly within $1\sigma$ of zero.
+This seems to be larger than what is often seen in the quark PDFs, but this can be partially accounted for due to the difference in the factors $C_F = 4/3$ and $C_A = 3$ in front of the NLO term in the matching for the quark and gluon PDFs, respectively.
+The negative portion of the quasi-PDF is mostly removed by the matching, with the light-front PDF having a slightly negative central value from $x \gtrsim 0.75$, which is mostly within $1\sigma$ of zero.
 Another striking effect of the matching is that the errors seem to be significantly reduced.
-It could be that the oscillation in the errors of the quasi-PDF undergo some level of destructive interference through the matching.
-We expect that the differences between the quasi- and light-front PDFs may be reduced as error reduction at large-$z$ make the matrix element extrapolation more stable.
+It could be that the oscillation in the errors of the quasi-PDF undergoes some level of destructive interference through the matching or that the matching is simply very robust to the statistical fluctuations in the data.
+It will be interesting to explore this further as the data becomes more precise.